TimeHorizonProtocol/Time-Horizon-Protocol/docs/whitepaper.md

 1. **Too early:** Minor volatility triggers unnecessary panic
 2. **Too late:** By the time thresholds are hit, damage is already severe

-**Analogy:** Imagine a highway where traffic flow is either 120 km/h or 0 km/h—nothing in between.
+**Analogy:** Imagine a highway where traffic flow is either 120 km/h or 0 km/h - nothing in between.
 A traffic jam would cause chaos because there's no gradual slowdown.

 ---